Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 <div style="text-align: justify">
 <p>If after a possible row exchange we have a zero in the pivot position then
-the matrix is singular and we flag that fact and carry on.
+the matrix is singular and we flag that fact.
 We also undo the failed permutation and carry on with elimination in the next column.</p>
 </div>

 {% highlight python %}